Who's Behind Listverse?

 8Suicide by Shotgun and Forest Fire

 Police and firefighters were called when Gordon’s wife spotted the spreading forest fire behind the house and discovered the grisly scene.
-Based on the findings, the death was ruled a suicide, but it is unclear as to why Victor Gordon chose to die.
+Based on the findings, the death was ruled a suicide, but it is unclear why Victor Gordon chose to die.

 7Suicide by Chloroform and Razor